dineshdevops250/devops50/README.md

-# devops50
-i created and modified the file and bug got fixed
+hi good moring file is edited and updated the code